Delivering at LRH

 New moms are invited to enjoy a special Dinner for Two in their room before leaving with their little one.

-Before discharge your baby will receive a hearing screening, a newborn metabolic screening, which is obtained by a small sample of blood from your baby's foot (the state of New Hampshire requires this), and an assessment for newborn jaundice.
+Before discharge your baby will receive a hearing screening, a cardiac (or heart) screening, a newborn metabolic screening, which is obtained by a small sample of blood from your baby's foot (the state of New Hampshire requires this), and an assessment for newborn jaundice.
 You will be required to complete the birth certificate worksheet.
 Upon completion of this, you will receive a parent notice in the mail.
 In order to obtain an official copy of the baby's birth certificate you will need to go to the town clerks office in the town you live in to request this.
+If you live in Vermont, you will need to go to the closest New Hampsire Town Clerk.

 Back to Department Directory